akshu78602/cat-blog/README.md

-Here’s a clean, professional **GitHub README summary** for your **LittleCat blog**, describing how it is built, deployed, and the technologies involved.
-You can copy-paste directly into your repo’s README.md.

----

 # 🐱 LittleCat Blog — Architecture & Deployment Overview

 **LittleCat** is a lightweight, containerized static website built to showcase Muffin the cat 🐈.